dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 ### Invoking an Argument of the Mock Function

-Sometimes a mock function will receive a function pointer, a functor (in other words, a "callable") as an argument, e.g.
+Sometimes m_a mock function will receive m_a function pointer, m_a functor (in other words, m_a "callable") as an argument, e.g.

 ```cpp
 class MockFoo : public Foo {